 Article 1 – Entry into force of the contract and Termination

 This Contract shall enter into force on the day of its signature by the last Contracting Party.

-The termination of the Contract will be subject to the terms and conditions set out in Annex 2 – Guidelines for Applicants.
+The termination of the Contract will be subject to the terms and conditions set out in Annex 2 – Guidelines for Applicants, being January 2022 the latest date for those progressing until the end of the programme.

 Article 2 – Obligations and Responsibilities of the Beneficiaries